Audley End Collection Highlights

-The painting collection was mostly put together by Richard, 3rd Baron Braybrooke.
-It contains a large number of early English portraits, as well as many Old Masters.
-Additional paintings came to the collection when Braybrooke married Lady Jane Cornwallis in 1819.
+The painting collection at Audley End was mostly put together by Richard, 3rd Baron Braybrooke, in the mid 19th century.
+It contains many early English portraits, as well as many Old Masters.
+More paintings came to the collection when Braybrooke married Lady Jane Cornwallis in 1819.
 When he inherited the house in 1825, he also developed the furnishings and recreated the Jacobean state rooms.

 The 4th Baron was an archaeologist and contributed one of the best surviving taxidermy collections in the country to the treasures of the house.
 Although Audley End is in the care of English Heritage, much of its collection still belongs to the Braybrooke family.

 HISTORY OF AUDLEY END

 Read a full account of Audley End’s long and varied history, from the priory founded on the site in the 12th century to the present day.

 Explore architectural highlights of Audley End and close-up views of portraits that hang in the house with this Google Arts and Culture exhibit.

 Read a description of this impressive house and its gardens, which have been shaped by various owners over the centuries.

 Find out why Audley End is a site of such value, both for the architecture and contents of the house and for its 18th-century landscape.

 Read a summary of the current state of research on Audley End, with details of excavations, investigations and areas for future research.